Singapore Press Holdings: Properties

 SPH owns retail properties Paragon, The Clementi Mall and The Seletar Mall.
 SPH's wholly owned subsidiary, Times Development Pte Ltd, has also developed a 43-storey upmarket residential condominium, Sky@eleven, at Thomson Road.

 Paragon REIT

 Paragon REIT (previously SPH REIT) is a Singapore-based REIT established to invest in a portfolio of income-producing real estate primarily for retail purposes.
 Paragon REIT comprises three retail malls and one strip mall, The Paragon, The Clementi Mall, The Rail Mall, and Westfield Marion.
 Paragon is a prime retail and office complex in the heart of Orchard Road, Singapore's main shopping belt.
 The Clementi Mall is a mid-market suburban mall in the centre of Clementi town.
 In December 2019, then SPH REIT acquired 50% ownership in Westfield Marion from Scentre Group.
 SPH REIT was renamed Paragon REIT in January 2023.

 Orange Valley

-SPH owns Orange Valley which operates nursing homes.
+In 2017, Invest Healthcare, a subsidiary of SPH, acquired nursing home operator Orange Valley Healthcare for S$164 million from private equity firm KV Asia Capital in an all-cash deal.